kuhiu/SmartNavSys-ImgProc/examples/Hands-OnImageProcessingWithPython/README.md

 # Examples

-Ejemplos basados en el libro "Hands-On Image Processing with Python".
+Examples based on the "Hands-On Image Processing with Python" book.